OpenVnmrJ/Documentation/How to Join.md

 Core committers are those who have push access to the main OpenVnmrJ repository that produces OpenVnmrJ.
 To become a core committer, one needs to sign the contributor license agreement.

 One is not required to have a proven history of contributions before being granted commit access, but that doesn’t mean other core committers will never revert your changes.

+The master branch is protected from deletion and force pushes and so all updates to the master branch must be done by pull requests.

 The list of CLA signers is be maintained here:
 [TODO]